The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 \subsection{Transverse-trees, motivations and first results.}

-Let $A_{\Gamma}$ be an Artin group of large-type, and let $z \in A_{\Gamma}$ be any element acting hyperbolically on $X_{\Gamma}$ (i.e. any element of type at least $3$).
+Let $A_{\Gamma}$ be a $2$-dimensional Artin group, and let $z \in A_{\Gamma}$ be any element acting hyperbolically on $X_{\Gamma}$.
 The goal of this section is to prove the aforementioned Lemma \ref{LemmaMinsetOfExotic} and Lemma \ref{LemmahIs3Generated}.
-A nice consequence of these two lemmas will be that if $A_{\Gamma}$ is of large-type and of hyperbolic-type, then $A_{\Gamma}$ contains no exotic dihedral Artin subgroup at all.
+A nice consequence of these two lemmas will be that if $A_{\Gamma}$ is $2$-dimensional but also free of Euclidean triangles, then $A_{\Gamma}$ contains no exotic dihedral Artin subgroup at all.
 In that case, one can directly move to Section 4.
-However the situation is more complicated when $A_{\Gamma}$ is of large-type but not of hyperbolic-type (i.e. when $\Gamma$ contains triangles with coefficients $(3,3,3)$).
+However the situation is more complicated when $A_{\Gamma}$ is not free of Euclidean triangles.
 This broader case will be dealt with throughout Section 3.

 The structure of minsets in a more general setting has been studied by Bridson and Haefliger, so we start by recalling two very useful theorems, that we adapt to our situation: